AMeyer89/AMeyer89.github.io/_posts/2021-03-28-AirlineDataTableau.md

   <h3 align="center">TRAFFIC SIGN CLASSIFICATION</h3>

   <p align="center">
 	This is a project to show the different ways to present data.
-For example Tableau, infographic, powerpoint.
+For example Tableau, infograph, powerpoint.
 	<br />
     <a href="https://github.com/AMeyer89/AirlineDataTableau"><strong>Explore the docs »</strong></a>
     <br />